[but] God shows his love for us in that while we were still sinners, Christ died for us. —Romans 5:8

 We Are Sinners

 Chapter two of the gospel story says that every one of us is sinful.
 God Himself defines sin in Jeremiah 2:13, in which he says, “My people have committed two evils: they have forsaken me, the fountain of living waters, and hewed out cisterns for themselves, broken cisterns that can hold no water.”
 According to the previous verse, that is supposed to appall, shock, and utterly desolate us.
 Why?
-Because God created us to be in intimate fellowship with him, to receive all of our joy and satisfaction from the fullness of his goodness and glory, because there is no one more good or more glorious than He is.
+Because God created us to be in intimate fellowship with Him, to receive all of our joy and satisfaction from the fullness of His goodness and glory, because there is no one more good or more glorious than He is.
 Instead, though, we’ve “exchanged the glory of the immortal God for images (Romans 1:23).”
-In other words, we’ve used every breath God has given us to tell him that we don’t think he’s as great, valuable and satisfying as he says he is.
+In other words, we’ve used every breath God has given us to tell Him that we don’t think He’s as great, valuable and satisfying as He says he is.
 Because of our sin, we are not fit to enjoy everlasting fellowship with God.
 We are outcasts.
 Unless something is done about it.

 Bridging the Gap